avalyn-protocol/avalyn/README.md

 Avalyn is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both Avalyn and Bitcoin donations can be made to **donate.avyblocks.com** if using a client that supports the [OpenAlias](https://openalias.org) standard.
 Alternatively, you can send XMR to the Avalyn donation address via the `donate` command (type `help` in the command-line wallet for details).

-The Avalyn donation address is:
+Avalyn [AVY] donation address is:
-`888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H`
+`4XstXaoTnnCMTdQhi9SigqfrYxEjnDocKX16xvBiEbtbDbSkYr7YNEL3mS46sdqqLoimRv85ikLUEWgsVWsXccPLMNpAMQL`

-Viewkey:
+Monero [XMR] donation address is:
-`f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`
+`8AajBYQARWZTEYDi6jyJkL7wnFXoizYFJadwpKd8Pw69FPG3VUmmKaDEnWVAuVEWCNb6zV4q1p8hMcPAtYzw3VbKNuj7wXN`

-The Bitcoin donation address is:
+Bitcoin donation address is:
-`1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H`
+`bc1ql4y9r5n7psjhz5xasqplmrjudhqzplagyvm88w`

 Core development funding and/or some supporting services are also graciously provided by [sponsors](https://www.getmonero.org/community/sponsorships/):